 Skip to main content

 “I think one man is just as good as another,” he said, “as long as he’s honest and decent and not a nigger or a Chinaman.”
-Yet Truman broke with his convictions to make civil rights a concern of the national government for the first time since Reconstruction—and in so doing he changed the nation forever.
+Yet Truman broke with his convictions to make civil rights a concern of the national government for the first time since Reconstruction.
+In so doing, he changed the nation forever.

 Truman’s direct ancestors identified strongly with the slave South.
 All four of his grandparents were born in Kentucky, and when they migrated to Missouri in the 1840s, they brought their slaves with them.
 Truman’s grandparents received slaves as a wedding present, and in Missouri one of his grandfathers owned some two dozen slaves on his five-thousand-acre plantation.
 His parents, Truman recalled, were “a violently unreconstructed southern family” and “Lincoln haters.”
-His mother was an ardent admirer of William Quantrill, the Confederate guerrilla leader who, pillaging Lawrence, Kansas, in 1863, slew at least one hundred and fifty of its citizens, including women and children.
+His mother was an ardent admirer of William Quantrill, the Confederate guerrilla leader who, pillaging Lawrence, Kansas, in 1863, murdered at least 150 of its citizens, including women and children.
 One historian has called him “the bloodiest man in American history.”

 The women in his family sought to imbue Truman with an intense dislike of the Union cause and its leaders.
-When in 1905 the twenty-one-year-old Truman, proud of his splendid new National Guard uniform, called on his grandmother, she gave him a onceover, then told him sternly, “Harry, this is the first time since 1863 that a blue uniform has been in this house.
+When in 1905, the 21-year-old Truman, proud of his splendid new National Guard uniform, called on his grandmother, she gave him a once-over, then told him sternly, “Harry, this is the first time since 1863 that a blue uniform has been in this house.
 Don’t bring it here again.”
-More than four decades later, when the President’s mother was invited to the White House, one of her sons said that the only unoccupied bed was in the Lincoln Room.
-She retorted, “You tell Harry if he tries to put me in Lincoln’s bed, I’ll sleep on the floor.”
+More than four decades later, when the president’s mother was invited to the White House, one of her sons said that the only unoccupied bed was in the Lincoln Room.
+She retorted, “You tell Harry that, if he tries to put me in Lincoln’s bed, I’ll sleep on the floor.”

-Truman literally learned at his mother’s knee to share the South’s view of the War Between the States.
+Truman literally learned at his mother’s knee to share the South’s view of the War between the States.
 He grew up detesting the meddlesome abolitionists, decried the racial experimentation of Reconstruction, and sneered at Thaddeus Stevens, that “crippled moron.”
 He also acquired an abiding belief in white supremacy.
-In 1911, when he was twenty-seven, he wrote Bess Wallace: “I think one man is just as good as another so long as he’s honest and decent and not a nigger or a Chinaman.
-Uncle Will says that the Lord made a white man from dust[,] a nigger from mud, then He threw up what was left and it came down a Chinaman.
+In 1911, when he was 27, he wrote Bess Wallace: “I think one man is just as good as another so long as he’s honest and decent and not a nigger or a Chinaman.
+Uncle Will says that the Lord made a white man from dust, a nigger from mud, then He threw up what was left and it came down a Chinaman.
 He does hate Chinese and Japs.
 So do I. It is race prejudice I guess.
-But I am strongly of the opinion that negros [ sic ] ought to be in Africa, yellow men in Asia and white men in Europe and America.”
+But I am strongly of the opinion that negros ought to be in Africa, yellow men in Asia, and white men in Europe and America.”

 Truman’s forebear’s fierce loyalty to the Union, though, did not carry with it admiration for Abraham Lincoln.
 “My old woman is distant relation of old Abe Lincoln,” he explained in 1864, “but we are not Lincolnites.”